GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets-evolution/index.md

         understanding, we felt that a numeric limit was most appropriate to uphold protections against potential widespread and passive tracking.
-        For organizations that have multiple domains (beyond three) that could qualify for the "associated" subset, we are hopeful that we could address their use cases through specific subsets complemented by the appropriate technical enforcement or with purpose-specific APIs.
+        For organizations that have multiple domains (beyond three) that could qualify for the “associated” subset, we encourage these organizations to identify specific use cases so Chrome can consider how to best minimize user-facing breakage post-third-party cookie deprecation.

 For each of these use cases, there are discrete policy requirements, corresponding technical validation checks, and specific browser-handling